lucadibello/nextjs-customer-manager/README.md

 **Special character encoding problem**: The encoding problem is due to the fact that my PostgreSQL database was not configured correctly with UTF-8 encoding, so when I imported the data into the database, some special characters (such as apostrophe) were saved incorrectly.
 I decided not to fix this problem since the project is just an example to show how NextJS and TypeScript can be used to create a secure PWA, so how the data is saved is not the focus of the project.

-### 1.5 Server-side data validation
+### 2.6.
+Server-side data validation

 For server-side data validation, I used the [yup](https://github.com/jquense/yup) module, the most popular data validation library for JavaScript.
 I used this module to validate both data sent from the client to the server and data that is saved in the database.
+To simplify the validation process, I created a custom middleware ([JoiMiddleware](./middlewares/joi-middleware.ts)) that automatically validates the sent data based on a custom Joi schema.

-### 1.6.
+### 2.7.
 Performance

 I performed a webapp performance assessment using Google's [Lighthouse](https://developers.google.com/web/tools/lighthouse) tool, which provides a report on performance, accessibility, SEO, and best practice for Progressive Web Apps.